Version Scheme

 Semantic Versioning (semver) specification,

-meaning stable versions have the form $major.$minor.$patch
+meaning stable versions have the form $major.$minor.$patch,

 such that: